lzap/snap-guest/README.md

 /etc/hosts file and if you won't be shut down your guests for longer periods, IPs never change.

+It is also possible to provision guests with static network settings.
+It is currently available for Fedora and Red Hats.
+Example options:

+    snap-guest ... \
+        --static-ipaddr 192.168.100.2 \
+        --static-netmask 255.255.255.0 \
+        --static-gateway 192.168.100.1

 Additionally, if you use snap-guest on the same host where KVM is running, there is a flag that adds entries to your /etc/hosts automatically.
 See help section for more details.